Shropshire: 2009 restructuring

 In 2006 a local government white paper supported proposals for new unitary authorities to be set up in England in certain areas.
 Existing non-metropolitan counties with small populations, such as Cornwall, Northumberland and Shropshire, were favoured by the government to be covered by unitary authorities in one form or another (the county either becoming a single unitary authority, or be broken into a number of unitary authorities).
 For the counties in the 2009 reorganisation, existing unitary authority areas within the counties' ceremonial boundaries (such as Telford and Wrekin) were not to be affected and no boundary changes were planned.

 Shropshire County Council, supported by South Shropshire District Council and Oswestry Borough Council, proposed to the government that the non-metropolitan county of Shropshire become a single unitary authority.
 This was opposed by the other three districts in the county, with Shrewsbury & Atcham Borough Council taking their objection to the High Court in a judicial review.

 The proposal to create a Shropshire unitary authority, covering the area of the existing non-metropolitan county, was supported by the DCLG and 1 April 2009 was set as the date for the re-organisation to take place.
 The first elections to Shropshire Council took place on 4 June 2009, with the former Shropshire County Council being the continuing authority and its councillors became the first members of the new Shropshire Council on 1 April.

 Part of the proposals include parishing and establishing a town council for Shrewsbury.
 The parish was created on 13 May 2008 and is the second most populous civil parish in England (only Weston-super-Mare has a greater population) with a population of over 70,000.

 Political control of councils

-Shropshire Council has been under Conservative control since the first election held in 2009; Telford and Wrekin Council has been under Labour control since 2011.
+Shropshire Council was under Conservative control from the first election held in 2009 until that of 2025, when the Liberal Democrats took control; Telford and Wrekin Council has been under Labour control since 2011.

-Transport

-Shropshire is connected to the rest of the United Kingdom via a number of road and rail links.
-Historically, rivers and later canals in the county were used for transport also, although their use in transport is now significantly reduced.
-The county's main transport hub is Shrewsbury, through which many significant roads and railways pass and join.